TheWebSolver/pipeline/README.md

 - Finally, get the transformed subject back using `Pipeline::thenReturn()` method.
 If subject needs to be transformed one last time before receiving it, `Pipeline::then()` can be used.

-There are two methods that may be required dependinng on how subject is being handled and how pipes behave.
+There are two methods that may be required depending on how subject is being handled and how pipes behave.
 - `Pipeline::use()` method provides additional data to each pipe.
-- `Pipeline::sealWith()` method provides prevention mechanism of script interruption if any pipe throws an exception.
+- `Pipeline::sealWith()` method provides prevention mechanism form script interruption if any pipe throws an exception.

 #### Basic Usage
 ```php